Get Latest Updates About Pharmacy Notes, Books and Many More

 D. tRNA

-Answer is C: “Messenger” RNA carries the data (the message) from the chromosomes in the nucleus to the ribosomes in the cytoplasm.
+Answer is C: “Messenger” RNA carries the data (the message) from the chromosomes in the nucleus to the ribosomes in the cytoplasm. - Which of the following is the correct combination of the components for the nucleic acid RNA?

 A. Phosphate, ribose, uracil